Market Waterfall Analysis: From Market Size (TAM) to Sales

 The following section may include tools, some free, some with a fee to support this site development.
 If you consider a tool should be presented in this section and is missing, please let us know at: contact@marketingdecision.org

-For organizations with a direct salesforce, the Market Waterfall provides an opportunity to evaluate performance against expectations, assess CRM utilization for visibility, analyze sales coverage, expertise, and alignment with market opportunities.
-In these discussions, it is crucial to involve both Sales and Marketing teams to foster collaboration and alignment.
+For organizations with a direct salesforce, the Market Waterfall provides an opportunity to evaluate performance against expectations, assess CRM utilization, and analyze sales coverage, expertise, and alignment with market opportunities.
+In these discussions, it is essential to involve both Sales and Marketing teams to ensure alignment and drive actionable insights.

-Use this waterfall tool to evaluate the waterfall chain for one single segment or multiple ones.
+Use this waterfall tool to evaluate the progression from total market to captured sales, for a single segment or across multiple segments.